 jason Posted January 29 Report Share Posted January 29 Thank you.
 Hang tight, I'm going to make this easier to add codes, but I have so much currently half done.
 You did the right thing, I recognize them as NEC codes.
 Give me some time, I'm trying to do a ton of updates at the moment.
 Quote Link to comment Share on other sites More sharing options...

-Cannibal Squirrel Posted Wednesday at 11:02 PM Author Report Share Posted Wednesday at 11:02 PM No doubt.
+Cannibal Squirrel Posted February 1 Author Report Share Posted February 1 No doubt.
 Thank you.
 It's interesting diving into the codes a bit.
 I'm curious to know what you guys used to analyze signals during development?
 The monitor is NEC, but none of the group codes w/ 0.9.4 work.
 The stereo is AIWA codes but old.
 We're talking circa '93.
 Call me old fashioned but I like an analog aesthetic with audio.
 Can't beat simple L/R stereo system.
 Looking forward to the update!
 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts